-- IPSEA – an organisation that offers legal advice, support, and training for parents around Special Educational Needs.
+- IPSEA – an organisation which offers legal advice, support, and training for parents around Special Educational Needs.

-- Council for Disabled Children – a national umbrella body that brings together a diverse range of organisations that work with and for disabled children to support the development and implementation of policy and practice.
+- Council for Disabled Children – a national umbrella body which brings together a diverse range of organisations that work with and for disabled children, to support the development and implementation of policy and practice.

-- SOS!SEN - an organisation that offers information and advice on special educational needs and disability through a national helpline and local walk-in SEN advice centres.
+- SOS!SEN - an organisation which offers information and advice on special educational needs and disability through a national helpline and local walk-in SEN advice centres.

 - Statutory guidance on supporting children at school with medical conditions – includes examples of care plans.

 - The Stroke Association provides information on benefits and financial assistance and offers Life After Stroke Grants.
 Cerebra offer a specific guide to applying for DLA, and Contact offers a benefits check via their helpline.

 - Turn2Us, Sky Badger and Disability Grants offer search functions so you can look through a range of grant providers.

 - Organisations which offer grants to young people affected by stroke, brain injury and disability include Family Fund, the Child Brain Injury Trust and the Roald Dahl Charity.

 - Young people considering study in further education settings may be interested in the Disabled Students Allowance, and those interested in learning to drive may be interested in the Motability Charity and Scheme.

 - Sickle Cell and Young Stroke Survivors and Sickle Cell Society – organisations which offer information and support to children, young people and families affected by stroke and sickle cell disease in childhood.